Nagorno-Karabakh: War and secession

 On 10 December 1991, in a referendum boycotted by local Azerbaijanis, Armenians in Nagorno-Karabakh approved the creation of an independent state.
 A Soviet proposal for enhanced autonomy for Nagorno-Karabakh within Azerbaijan satisfied neither side and a full-scale war subsequently erupted between Azerbaijan and Nagorno-Karabakh, with the latter receiving support from Armenia.
 According to Armenia's former president, Levon Ter-Petrossian, the Karabakh leadership approach was maximalist and "they thought they could get more."

 The struggle over Nagorno-Karabakh escalated after both Armenia and Azerbaijan attained independence from the Soviet Union in 1991.
 In the post-Soviet power vacuum, military action between Azerbaijan and Armenia was heavily influenced by the Russian military.
 Furthermore, both the Armenian and Azerbaijani military employed a large number of mercenaries from Ukraine and Russia.
-Between fifteen and twenty-five hundred Afghan mujahideen, along with fighters from Chechnya, participated in the fighting on Azerbaijan's side, as well heavy artillery and tanks provided to Armenia by Russia.
+Between fifteen and twenty-five hundred Afghan mujahideen, along with fighters from Chechnya, participated in the fighting on Azerbaijan's side.
+Russia provided Armenia with heavy artillery and tanks.
 Many survivors from the Azerbaijani side found shelter in 12 emergency camps set up in other parts of Azerbaijan to cope with the growing number of internally displaced people due to the first Nagorno-Karabakh war.

 By the end of 1993, the conflict had caused about 30,000 casualties and created hundreds of thousands of refugees on both sides.
 By May 1994, the Armenians were in control of 14% of the territory of Azerbaijan.
 At that stage, for the first time during the conflict, the Azerbaijani government recognized Nagorno-Karabakh as a third party in the war and started direct negotiations with the Karabakh authorities.
 As a result, a ceasefire was reached on 12 May 1994 through Russian mediation.